13.6.1. STL Examples: map, list, pair, and iterator

 }

 WordCount_map: STL map solution.
 A map container's features closely match the word-count problem's requirements, making it the ideal container for a programmed solution.
-The map is implemented as a binary tree with two template variables, making inserting or finding words fast operations.
+The map is implemented as a binary tree with two template variables, making insertion or retrieval of words fast operations.
 The template implementation allows programmers to use any appropriate key and value types, specifically string and int in the word-count problem.
 Finally, the map container's functions and iterators are well-engineered and highly optimized, allowing us to focus on the problem while (mostly) ignoring the container.
 The map "hides," or at least obscures one significant implementation detail: it automatically stores each key-value pair in an instance of the pair class.

 1. The map and pair class specifications and function prototypes.